Sheikhharis50/Sheikhharis50/README.md

 - 💞️ I’m looking to collaborate on React
 - 📫 How to reach me sheikh.haris.zahid@hotmail.com

+Furthermore, i have worked on tons of projects, usually we use [BitBucket](https://bitbucket.org/) for most of the Projects, Github is used often for some projects i am working on for learning and freelauncing.

 <!---
 Sheikhharis50/Sheikhharis50 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.